kostelal0688/sep11-freedom-project/blog/entry02.md

 My specific goal for winter break is to improve and expand the weather app I started using the Open Meteo API.
 I aim to build a fully functional and interactive weather application that provides detailed weather forecasts, clothing suggestions based on the weather, and allows users to switch between Celsius and Fahrenheit.

 ## Engineering Design Process
-I am currently in steps
+I am currently in steps 2 & 3 of the engineering designing process.
+I currently learning about Open Meteo and testing code out, trying to see what I should and should not use on my project.
+I'm doing my research on what I need to learn about Open Meteo.

 ## Skills
 Some skills that I’ve learned from working on this blog are **consideraion,** and **how to google**